Funding Circle Review

 Because of the competitive interest rates and easy application process, Funding Circle is well worth investigating if your business meets their qualifications.

 As always, I’d encourage you to make a few comparisons to ensure you’re accepting the best offer possible.
-However, the few complaints circulating the web regarding this company are not terribly worrying, the service is just about as transparent as you can get, and Funding Circle expresses an interest in clearing up any confusion or complaints voiced by their customers.
+However, the few complaints circulating the web regarding this company are not terribly worrying, the service is very transparent, and Funding Circle expresses an interest in clearing up any confusion or complaints voiced by their customers.

 Interested in your other possible options?
 Check out some of our other favorite small business lenders.